Herceg Novi Municipality: Location and tourism

 The Herceg Novi municipality stretches from Prevlaka to the Verige bridge.
 An almost unbroken string of towns lie along this strip of coast, including Prevlaka, Igalo, Herceg Novi, Baošići, Đenovići, Meljine, Zelenika, Sutorina, and Bijela.
 The municipality is located at the Adriatic coast in southwestern Montenegro, at the entrance to the Bay of Kotor and at the foot of Mount Orjen.
 Herceg Novi is one of the major tourist destinations in Montenegro.
 It is well known as a spa and health center; nearby Igalo has an abundance of healing sea mud called "igaljsko blato" (Igalo mud) and mineral springs called "igaljske slatine" (Igalo springs).
 The most famous tourist attractions in Herceg Novi are the Forte Mare Castle built in 1382, a clock tower built by the Austrians in the 19th century, the Kanli tower built by the Turks, and the Serbian Orthodox Church of St. Michael Archangel in the central Belavista Square.
 Whilst the city itself is not a major destination for sunbathing, with no long sandy beaches along the rest of the Bay of Kotor, many beaches are reachable by boat.
 Popular Luštica peninsula beach sites include Žanjic, Mirište and Rose.

+Administration

+Local communities

+The municipality consists of the following local communities (mjesne zajednice):